BusConnectTeam/busConnect-backend/README.md

 Pick bus type (simple / medium / lux)

-The design will be clean, accessible, and visually appealing, aimed at users aged 18–70.
+The design will be clean, accessible, and visually appealing.
 The color palette and visual identity will be defined during the upcoming design iterations.

 💻 Development Standards